dabamos/dmpack/README.md

 $ make guide
 ```

-The result is written to `guide/guide.html`.
+The output is written to `guide/guide.html`.

 ## Source Code Documentation